peted-davis/WeatherFlow_PiConsole/README.md

 ### Raspberry Pi

 The console is fully supported for Raspberry Pi 3 and Raspberry Pi 4 running the the 32 bit version of Raspberry Pi OS.
-It will run on earlier models, but no direct support is provided.
+It can be run on earlier models, or the 64 bit version of Raspberry Pi OS, but no direct support is provided for these environments.
 It is not compatible with Raspberry Pi Zero or Zero W.

+For Raspberry Pi 3, the 'Legacy' (Debian Buster) version of Raspberry Pi OS with desktop must be used.
+On a Pi 3, the console will not run on the most recent version of Raspberry Pi OS (Debian Bullseye).
+For Raspberry Pi 4, either the Legacy (Buster) or most recent (Bullseye) version of Raspberry Pi OS may be used.

+The console is compatible with the Raspberry Pi Official 7 inch Touchscreen or other HDMI equivalents.
+Note, screens that attach solely to the GPIO pins (SPI) are not compatible and the console will not start

+### PC / Laptop

+The console is fully supported on laptops and PCs running Ubuntu 20.04 LTS or the desktop version of Raspberry Pi OS.
+It will run on other debian-based operating systems with Python version 3.7 or above, but no direct support is provided for these environments.

 ## Installation Instructions